bridgetmarie24/pod_pou_lulcc/README.md

 3) **ind_mlr_brms.R**: Runs individual GLMs for each diversion and summarized effect sizes.
 Outputs a csv file with the effect size for each variable and the uncertainty around it.
 4) **trend_plots.R**: Runs Mann Kendall test and outputs plots for diversions with trends
 5) **thesis_figures.R**: This script creates all the figures in my thesis from model outputs besides the Mann Kendall analysis.
 Long script broken into sections based on the figures being made for each analysis

+## Contact Information

+For more information or questions regarding this analysis, please email Bridget Bittmann at bridgetbittmann@u.boisestate.edu.